Class GraphObjectAbstract

 • Optional sourceprop: string

 A string naming the source property on the bound data object.
 If this is the empty string, the whole Panel.data object is used.
 If this argument is not supplied, the source property is assumed to be the same as the target property.
+This becomes the value of Binding.sourceProperty.

-• Optional conv: (val: any, targetObj: any) => any
+• Optional conv: ((val: any, targetObj: any) => any)

 An optional side-effect-free function converting the data property value to the value to set the target property.
 If the function is null or not supplied, no conversion takes place.
+This becomes the value of Binding.converter.

 • (val: any, targetObj: any): any